Markus Miessen: Education and teaching

+Since 2021, Markus Miessen has been Professor of Urban Regeneration at the University of Luxembourg, where he holds the Chair of the City of Esch, associated with the MARCH programme that focusses on the socio-ecological transition, repair, the spatial politics of social inequalities, participation, and governance.

+In the Fall of 2024, Miessen will be Dean’s Visiting Professor at Columbia University GSAPP, New York City.

 Miessen received his bachelor's degree from the Glasgow School of Art (BArch), continuing his studies at the Architectural Association in London (AADiplHons) and at the London Consortium (MRes).
 His PhD was completed at the Centre for Research Architecture at Goldsmiths (London) in 2015 under the supervision of Eyal Weizman.

 From 2011 to 2016 Miessen held the position of Distinguished Professor in Practice at the University of Southern California, USC (Los Angeles).

 Other teaching positions include Professor at HDK-Valand, Academy of Art and Design, University of Gothenburg (Sweden 2016–2020), Stiftungsprofessur for Critical Spaces Practice at the Städelschule (Frankfurt 2011–2013), guest professor at HEAD (Geneva), visiting professor at the Hochschule für Gestaltung (Karlsruhe) at the Berlage Institute (Rotterdam), and Unit Master at the Architectural Association (London 2004–2008).
 The Winter School Middle East was initiated by Miessen in 2008.
 He became a Harvard GSD Fellow in 2010.

-Since 2021, he is Professor of Urban Regeneration at the University of Luxembourg, where he holds the Chair of the City of Esch, associated with the master programme "Architecture, European Urbanisation, Globalisation'.
+Since 2024, Miessen is the designated representative of the University of Luxembourg to the Luxembourg High Council for Regional Planning (Conseil superieur de I'amenagement du territoire, CSAT).